nalej/docs/docs/tutorials/appwithdevices.md

 This document will explain how to deploy an application that needs some extra devices in the Nalej platform \(let's say, for example, an app that measures the temperature of a building, and has sensors in every floor of the building\).

+!!! note
-_The CLI responses are shown in text format, which can be obtained adding_ `--output="text"` _to the user options.
-If you need the responses in JSON format, you can get them by adding_ `--output="json"` _at the end of your requests, or as a user option._
+    The CLI responses are shown in text format, which can be obtained adding `--output="text"` to the user options.
+If you need the responses in JSON format, you can get them by adding `--output="json"` at the end of your requests, or as a user option.

 ## Creating a new device group in the system